Bradley-svg/GB-Mobile-Application--Android---iOS-/README.md

 npm run dev
 ```

 Environment variables for backend and mobile (dev/staging/prod) are summarised in `docs/envs.md`.
 Deployment notes for staging/production live in `docs/deploy.md`.
 Operational readiness checks live in `docs/checklists/operational-readiness.md`.
+Observability conventions and health-plus monitoring notes are in `docs/observability.md` (see `backend/scripts/check-health-plus.ts` for a CLI probe).